 - St. John’s Academy, also in Shawnigan Lake, is a private school which offers boarding and is home to international and local students.

 - Queen Margaret’s School in Duncan is a boarding and day school popular with international students because of its outstanding equestrian program.

-- Waldorf Education is offered at Sunrise Waldorf School and Island Oak High School, both in Duncan.
+- Waldorf Education is offered at Sunrise Waldorf School in Duncan.